 Big Bend National Park isn’t a national park you just happen up on.
-Located deep in southwest Texas in the Chihuahuan Desert where the Rio Grande marks the border with Mexico, traveling there takes effort.
-Because of it’s isolation, camping in Big Bend National Park is a smart choice.
+Located deep in southwest Texas in the Chihuahuan Desert, where the Rio Grande marks the border with Mexico, traveling there takes effort.
+Because of it’s isolation, knowing where to camp in Big Bend National Park is key to having a good park experience.
 Here’s your options.

 Big Bend National Park has four developed campgrounds and some primitive back country sites.
 One of the unique things about the primitive sites is that some of them are actually roadside so they don’t require any hiking in.

 Some of the campgrounds accept reservations, otherwise, they are first come first served.
 Learn more about how to get a campsite in a first come first served national park campground in this post.

 - Elevation 5400 ft